BrentNewhall/oneills_dream/README.md

 The collector ship and asteroid are from
 [Space Shooter Assets](https://opengameart.org/content/space-shooter-assets)
 on [OpenGameArt.org](https://opengameart.org).
+The "build colony" icon is from [Game-icons.net](https://game-icons.net).
 The space background is a public domain image from NASA.
 I drew the blue targeting reticule myself in GIMP.